aai-institute/tfl-training-practical-anomaly-detection/README.md

 ## Setup

 Besides setting up the environment yourself, we provide a devcontainer that can either be used locally or inside a GitHub Codespace.
-TO quickly spin up an instance, holding the training's content and the necessary environment, click the green button "Code" in the top right corner of the repository and select "Codespaces" rather than local development.
+To quickly spin up an instance, holding the training's content and the necessary environment, click the green button "Code" in the top right corner of the repository and select "Codespaces" rather than local development.